mmccaff/vagrant-ethereum-dev/README.md

 # vagrant-ethereum-dev
 Uses Vagrant to build an Ubuntu 16.04 development environment for playing with Ethereum and smart contracts.
 See the Vagrantfile and bootstrap.sh for more details.

+Obviously, you'll need to have Vagrant installed and a hypervisor such as Virtualbox.

 To use it
 ---------
 ```